Valentin Gheorghe

-Valentin Gheorghe (/ro/; born 14 February 1997) is a Romanian professional footballer who plays as a winger for Liga I club Petrolul Ploiești.
+Valentin Gheorghe (/ro/; born 14 February 1997) is a Romanian professional footballer who plays as a winger.

 A product of Astra Giurgiu, Gheorghe had a loan spell at Afumați before going on to amass over 100 matches in the top flight for his boyhood club.
 Following Astra's relegation in 2021, he transferred back to the Liga I with FCSB.

 Internationally, Gheorghe was capped once for Romania at under-21 level and represented the under-23 team in the 2020 Summer Olympics.

 Club career

 Early career and Astra Giurgiu

 Gheorghe spent his formative years in the academy of Astra Ploiești, which in 2012 relocated its first-team squad to the city of Giurgiu.
 He made his senior debut with the reserves in the lower leagues, and for the 2015–16 campaign was loaned out to Liga III side Afumați.
 Upon his return to Astra, he was promoted to the first team and recorded his professional debut at age 19, in a goalless Liga I draw with Pandurii Târgu Jiu on 31 July 2016.

 On 27 October 2016, Gheorghe scored his first Astra goal in a 0–1 victory over NMM Becicherecu Mic in the Cupa României.
 He made his European debut on 27 July 2017, in a 0–0 draw with Oleksandriya in the third qualifying round of the UEFA Europa League.
 Gheorghe imposed himself as a regular in the 2018–19 season, totalling six goals from 31 appearances in all competitions.

 The following campaign, Gheorghe netted ten times to become Astra's second-best goalscorer in the league behind Denis Alibec.
 He was a starter in the 2019 and 2021 Cupa României finals lost 1–2 to Viitorul Constanța and 2–3 to Universitatea Craiova, respectively, with the Ilie Oană Stadium in his native Ploiești hosting both.
 Gheorghe was named man of the match in the latter game, the last of a season which ended in relegation for Astra.